 Outgoing.
 Playful.
 Affectionate.
 These are just three of the many attributes you’ll find when you bring a Shih Tzu (pronounced “SHEET-zoo” by Americans, or "SURE-ds” if you’re using the original Chinese translation) to your home.
 At DoggieLawn, we not only want to help make sure any beloved pet you have has the tools it needs to be happy, we also want to share with you our expertise about dogs and the types of dogs that you may want to own next.
-While there are so many dog breeds to choose from, we think the Shih Tzu has some unique characteristics that could make it your next great family pet!
+While there are so many dog breeds to choose from, we think the Shih Tzu has a great temperament and some unique characteristics that could make it your next great family pet!

 About the Shih Tzu